 The Electronics Probe controls the interface between all tool components and manages the exchange of data to and from the surface.
 This section also contains directional and tool vibration sensors.
 Azimuth measurements from the tri-axial magnetometer monitor and control the steering unit in conjunction with the near bit inclinometer, providing early readings of tool inclination changes.
 The vibration sensor helps ensure that RSS rotary steerable drilling system (Baker Hughes Autotrak) RCLS is operated within specifications and at maximum efficiency.

-The Reservoir Navigation Tool (RNT) sub – with Multiple Propagation Resistivity (MPR) and Dual Azimuthal Gamma Ray (GR) sensors – enables real-time geosteering within the reservoir.
+The Reservoir Navigation Tool (RNT) sub – (Drilling Subs) with Multiple Propagation Resistivity (MPR) and Dual Azimuthal Gamma Ray (GR) sensors – enables real-time geosteering within the reservoir.
 Using two frequencies and dual transmitters, the RNT provides four (4) compensated resistivity measurements for accurate determination of Rt under a variety of conditions.
 The system provides deep-reading 400 kHz measurements and high vertical resolution 2 MHz readings.

 While drilling horizontally, the 400 kHz readings can detect contrasting bed boundaries and fluid contacts up to 18 feet (5.5 m) from the tool.
 In a horizontal application, this enables drillers to anticipate boundaries more than 250 ft (75 m) ahead of the bit.
 These two frequency readings and Dual Azimuthal Gamma Ray measurement enable Autotrak operators to downlink course corrections to keep the well in the zone of interest.